Guidelines

 3. Supervision, coaching and evaluation

 1. An accredited trainer is matched to a maximum of two trainees.
-Trainers are responsible for onsite supervision, coaching and evaluation of the performance of a trainee, reporting to the Specialty Board Chairman of the progress and advise the chairman on the individual need of a trainee.
+Trainers are responsible for onsite supervision, coaching and evaluation of the performance of a trainee, reporting to the Specialty Board Chairman of the progress and advise the chairman on the individual needs of a trainee.

 2. On-site supervision, coaching and evaluation is essential.
 It requires the trainer to be of close proximity with the trainee in a significant proportion of the trainee’s training time, be present in the trainee’s clinical sessions and procedural session, and is readily accessible for consultation if not present.

-3. Regular and frequent attendance and presentations in the format of journal club, case presentation, clinical-pathological conference etc. is required in the training programme.
+3. Regular and frequent attendances and presentations in the format of journal club, case presentation, clinical-pathological conference etc. is required in the training programme.
 The trainee should carry out these activities in close consultation of his/her trainer.

 4. The dissertation preparation should be prepared in close consultation with the trainer, from the proposal to carrying out study to the final write up.